 4. Creating partnerships

 A bank is not an independent entity.
-They are in constant relationship with telecommunication providers, social media, retailers & merchants, data analytics providers, mobile device manufacturers, and more.
+They are in constant relationships with telecommunication providers, social media, retailers & merchants, data analytics providers, mobile device manufacturers, and more.

 5. Integration difficulties